 Before then, my bargain-hunting system had nothing in the way of direct tracking.
 I instead trawled crowdsourced sites like Slickdeals and /r/buildapcsales, followed Twitter accounts and joined Discord servers, and waited for alerts to hit my phone.
 Distill.io reduces that work, as well as the delay in jumping on a deal.
 I haven’t needed to use it often, but it has added one more tool to my arsenal.
 And with inflation currently wreaking havoc on prices, I imagine I’m not the only person who’ll be using every trick in the book to save money.

-Editor’s note: This article originally published on April 19, but was updated to include links to our new best free VPN for Chrome story and instructions for pinning an extension to Chrome’s toolbar.
+Editor’s note: This article originally published on in April 2022, but was updated to include user tips for several of the recommended extensions.